Human-centered computing

-Human-centered computing researchers and practitioners usually come from one or more of disciplines such as computer science, human factors, sociology, psychology, cognitive science, anthropology, communication studies, graphic design and industrial design.
+Human-centered computing researchers and practitioners usually come from one or more disciplines such as computer science, human factors, sociology, psychology, cognitive science, anthropology, communication studies, graphic design, and industrial design.
 Some researchers focus on understanding humans, both as individuals and in social groups, by focusing on the ways that human beings adopt and organize their lives around computational technologies.
 Others focus on designing and developing new computational artifacts.

 Overview

 Scope

-HCC aims at bridging the existing gaps between the various disciplines involved with the design and implementation of computing systems that support human's activities.
+HCC aims at bridging the existing gaps between the various disciplines involved with the design and implementation of computing systems that support humans' activities.
 Meanwhile, it is a set of methodologies that apply to any field that uses computers in applications in which people directly interact with devices or systems that use computer technologies.

 HCC facilitates the design of effective computer systems that take into account personal, social, and cultural aspects and addresses issues such as information design, human information interaction, human-computer interaction, human-human interaction, and the relationships between computing technology and art, social, and cultural issues.

 HCC topics

-The National Science Foundation (NSF) defines the trends of HCC research as "a three dimensional space comprising human, computer, and environment."
+The National Science Foundation (NSF) defines three-dimensional research as "a three dimensional space comprising human, computer, and environment."
 According to the NSF, the human dimension ranges from research that supports individual needs, through teams as goal-oriented groups, to society as an unstructured collection of connected people.
 The computer dimension ranges from fixed computing devices, through mobile devices, to computational systems of visual/audio devices that are embedded in the surrounding physical environment.
 The environment dimension ranges from discrete physical computational devices, through mixed reality systems, to immersive virtual environments.
 Some examples of topics in the field are listed below.